Who We Serve

 Minority-Owned Business Loans

-Minority-owned businesses are growing at a faster pace than overall U.S. businesses.
+Minority owned business loans are growing at a faster pace than overall U.S. businesses.
 Minority entrepreneurs owned 8 million or 29% of the nation’s nearly 27.6 million businesses as of 2012, up from 5.8 million in 2007 according to U.S. Census Bureau data.

 However, securing financing can be a challenge for minorities.
 According to the Federal Minority Business Development Agency, minority entrepreneurs may have lower credit scores and fewer assets to secure loans than other business owners.
 As a CDFI lender, First Community Capital (FCC) was established to bridge that gap, by providing affordable financing opportunities and holistic business counseling specifically geared toward minorities and entrepreneurs who don’t often qualify for traditional lending.
 FCC proudly provides alternative financing options in such cases.